Apple Transitional Export Quota Bill

 emailing it to the person at their last known personal or work email address.

-If NZAPI ceases to operate, or is going to cease to operate, the Governor-General may, by Order in Council, appoint a replacement body to carry out the functions and duties conferred on NZAPI by this Part.
+If NZAPI ceases to operate, or is going to cease to operate, the Governor-General may, by Order in Council made on the recommendation of the Minister, appoint a replacement body to carry out the functions and duties conferred on NZAPI by this Act.

 An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).